2010 United States Senate election in Louisiana: Background

 Vitter faced a potentially serious challenge in the Republican primary as well as the general election.
 Lieutenant General Russel L. Honoré, who is best known for serving as commander of Joint Task Force Katrina responsible for coordinating military relief efforts for Hurricane Katrina-affected areas across the Gulf Coast, was allegedly mulling over whether or not to challenge Vitter in the Republican Primary.
 Tony Perkins, a former Louisiana state representative and current president of the socially conservative Family Research Council, acknowledged interest in running against Vitter because of the prostitution scandal.
 Nonetheless, Perkins decided not to run and endorsed Vitter for reelection.

 Some speculated that Vitter's reelection might have become complicated, by the prostitution scandal revealed in 2007, but he continued to lead in aggregate polling against potential opponents.

 Following a movement to draft him into the race, John Cooksey, a former U.S. Representative, appeared poised to put together a challenge, planning on spending $200,000 of his own money.
 Cooksey, however, pulled back and did not qualify.

 A campaign to draft porn actress Stormy Daniels began in early 2009.
-She considered whether to run but ultimately declined to qualify.
+She considered whether to run before ultimately declining.

 On June 14, 2009, Congressman Charlie Melançon announced his intentions to run for Senate in 2010.
 Melançon, who was representing Louisiana's 3rd Congressional District since 2005, released the announcement to his supporters, saying that "Louisiana needs a different approach, more bi-partisan, more disciplined, more honest and with a whole lot more common sense."
 Melançon was a leader of the Blue Dog Coalition, a group of fiscally conservative Democrats who aim to lower the deficit and reform the budget.